iitggithub/ezshare_cpap/README.md

 ./sync.sh --full-sync
 ```

-### How do i setup multiple wifi adaptors?
+### How do i setup multiple wifi adapters?

-Firstly, at the time of writing there aren't any wifi adaptors that are supported on Apple Silicon.
-Getting multiple wifi adaptors working in Mac OS requires a compatible wifi adaptor such as the TP-Link Archer T3U Plus AC1300 Wireless USB Adapter which can be purchased on [Amazon](https://a.co/d/ipqSiyv) for less than $20 USD.
-You can get a list of working adaptors and download the latest release from [Github](https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter?tab=readme-ov-file).
+Firstly, at the time of writing there aren't any wifi adapters that are supported on Apple Silicon.
+Getting multiple wifi adapters working in Mac OS requires a compatible wifi adapter such as the TP-Link Archer T3U Plus AC1300 Wireless USB Adapter which can be purchased on [Amazon](https://a.co/d/ipqSiyv) for less than $20 USD.
+You can get a list of working adapters and download the latest release from [Github](https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter?tab=readme-ov-file).

 You then need to disable System Integrity Protection (SIP) which can only be performed in Mac OS Recovery mode.
 Instructions for this as well as driver installation can be found [here](https://github.com/chris1111/Wireless-USB-Big-Sur-Adapter/discussions/115).

-Once the driver is installed and you've rebooted, there will be a icon for the Wireless Network Utility in your notification bar.
+Once the driver is installed and you've rebooted, there will be an icon for the Wireless Network Utility in your notification bar.

-You MUST use the USB wifi adaptor to connect to your HOME Wifi.
-DNS and routing priorities are higher for the USB wifi adaptor so if you connect the wifi the other way around, you won't be able to connect to the internet or your local network and the only website you'll be able to resolve will be the ezshare.card website.
+You MUST use the USB wifi adapter to connect to your HOME Wifi.
+DNS and routing priorities are higher for the USB wifi adapter so if you connect the wifi the other way around, you won't be able to connect to the internet or your local network and the only website you'll be able to resolve will be the ezshare.card website.

-Next, connect your built-in wifi adaptor to your ezshare wifi SD card wifi network.
+Next, connect your built-in wifi adapter to your ezshare wifi SD card wifi network.

-Now you've got your secondary wifi adaptor connected, you can run the sync.sh script whenever you want without interrupting your connection to the internet.
+Now you've got your secondary wifi adapter connected, you can run the sync.sh script whenever you want without interrupting your connection to the internet.

-Finally, you'll need configure the script to perform a sync periodically.
+Finally, you'll need to configure the script to perform a sync periodically.
 The easiest way to do this is using the commands below:

 1. Open a new terminal window
 2. Download the EzshareSync.plist file to ~/Library/LaunchAgents